Frequently Asked Questions

 Terminal Pieces are marked with ^ in PIN/EPIN/QPI notation:

-K^— Terminal King (first side)k^— Terminal King (second side)G^— Terminal General (first side)
+K^— Terminal King (first Side)k^— Terminal King (second Side)G^— Terminal General (first Side)

 What is the difference between FEEN and FEN?